-The Research Administration Educational Offerings are open to all in the MIT research administration community and those exploring a career in research administration.
-You can learn at your own pace with self-study webinars.
+Live research administration trainings are open to all in the MIT research administration community and those exploring a career in research administration.
 MIT authentication is required to register for and join online trainings.

 MIT Atlas Learning Center closes registration two days before the course is scheduled to be held.
 Atlas email course reminders will include Zoom links for virtual sessions.
 Register early, and contact training@mit.edu if a course you are interested in is closed or if you have any registration difficulties.